Visiting Researchers

 In addition to the departments, research is bundled in various centres and research units.

 Please note that you will need funding from your University of origin or from other parties.
+The faculty does not provide any funding.

 During their stay, fellows are generally expected to:

-- participate in the Faculty’s activities (workshops, seminars, lectures, conferences);
+- participate in the faculty’s activities (workshops, seminars, lectures, conferences);

 - meet regularly with our members and other fellows;